 - 1988 - Orel Hershiser of the Los Angeles Dodgers throws ten shutout innings against the San Diego Padres and extends his streak of scoreless innings to 59, breaking the record set by Don Drysdale in 1968.

 - 1995 - Greg Harris of the Montreal Expos becomes the first pitcher to pitch with both hands in the 20th century.
-Harris faces four batters, two from his usual right side and two from the left, in the 9th inning of a 9 - 7 loss to Cincinnati.
+Harris faces four batters, two from his usual right side and two from the left, in pitching a scoreless 9th inning in a 9 - 7 loss to Cincinnati.

 - 1997 - Tony Gwynn of the San Diego Padres ties Honus Wagner's record by winning his eighth National League batting title.
 Gwynn finishes at .372, becoming the first player to win four consecutive NL batting titles since Rogers Hornsby won six straight between 1920 and 1925.